 Stop 4: London Bridge

 Next up it’s London Bridge.
 This rock formation is now marooned, having once been connected to the mainland.
-A section collapsed unexpectedly in January 1990 – leaving two visitors stranded before a helicopter rescue!
+A section collapsed unexpectedly in January 1990 – leaving two visitors stranded (they were rescued by helicopter!).

 There are two viewing platforms here, the furthest only a 350-metre return walk from the carpark.